sabin2000pro/sabinlungudotcpp/README.md

 ## Who am I ? ##

 My name is Sabin Constantin Lungu, I am originally from Romania, I moved to the United Kingdom when I was 3 years old.
-I am studying a Master's in Software Engineering, my goal is to develop really complicated front-end and back-end Web Applications using HTML, CSS, JavaScript as the main front-end stack and also I am going to learn the following front-end frameworks to start building really complex web applications:
+I am studying a Master's in Software Engineering, my goal is to develop complicated front-end and back-end Web Applications using HTML, CSS, JavaScript as the main front-end stack and also I am going to learn the following front-end frameworks to start building really complex web applications:

 1. AngularJS
 2. ReactJS